What Constitutes a Successful Private Equity Exit? 2025 Insights

 • Escape hatches through carve-outs as large companies concentrate on core business

-All these mirror increasing complexity—and potential—of PE exit strategy today.
+All these mirror increasing complexity—and potential—of private equity exit strategy today.

 Exit Planning Begins Day One

-By adopting data, optimizing processes, and being agile with exits, PE companies will be able to succeed—irrespective of market turbulence.
-In private equity, the finish line is just a starting point for the next.
+By adopting data, optimizing processes, and being agile with private equity, PE companies will be able to succeed—irrespective of market turbulence.
+In private equity, the finish line is just a starting point for the next private equity exit.

 Duchess Smith